Last Updated on May 27, 2023 by Dave Schoenbeck

-Over the years, I have watched many talented mid-level executives work on their skills and expertise intending to get noticed and then promoted.
-However, most hard-working people find themselves immersed in their daily duties and rarely look up to see where they are going.
+Over the years, I have watched many talented mid-level executives work on their skills and expertise, intending to get noticed and promoted.
+However, most hard-working people are immersed in their daily duties and rarely see where they are going.

 They then wonder how to get promoted at work.

-The employees that stand out know why the business exists, what the company is attempting to be, what the competition and marketplace are doing, and what their role is in achieving the business plan.
+The employees who stand out know why the business exists, what the company is attempting to be, what the competition and marketplace are doing, and their role in achieving the business plan.
 The people that get promoted are the candidates that can see over the horizon and keep a balanced perspective between their work and the work of the business.

 11 Ways to Get Promoted

 To get promoted at work, you need to think beyond the day-to-day.
 Here are some tips and challenges to help you be more strategic: